yafuly/MAGE/README.md

 Our Longformer detector, which has been trained on the entire dataset, is now accessible through [Huggingface](https://huggingface.co/nealcly/detection-longformer).
 Additionally, you can try detection directly using our [online demo](https://huggingface.co/spaces/yaful/DeepfakeTextDetect).

 ### Deployment
-We have refined the threshold based on out-of-distribution settings.
+We have refined the decision boundary based on out-of-distribution settings.
 To ensure optimal performance, we recommend preprocessing texts before sending them to the detector.
 ```python
 import torch
 import os